-Throwing swimbaits for bass can be fished from top to bottom in clear water if it is rigged correctly.
+Throwing swimbaits for bass is an easy way to present your bait from top to bottom in clear water if it is rigged correctly.
 The beauty of a paddletail swimbait is that it can be rigged different ways to make it fall vertically with its head down or swim horizontally.
 It can also be rigged weedless for fishing around cover or with the hook exposed for swimming in open water.

 Here are three rigging methods I have used to catch bass with paddletail swimbaits.